wdi-sf-jan-2014/notes/database_performance/readme.md

 This will create 1 query which gets all the user's groups, then N queries, one for each group, which get the users of that group.

-Instead, we use a Rails helper which gets all the users of all the groups in one query, then attaches them to the group objects.
+Instead, we use the Rails __eager loading__ helper, which gets all the users of all the groups in one query, then attaches them to the group objects.

 ```
 @groups = current_user.groups.includes(:members)